Universal-Connect-Project/ucw-app/ADAPTERS.md

 ```
 _Package name is the `name` property in your adapter package's `package.json`_

 Once you run the above command, change the version of the package to a start with `*`.
 In the context of npm, this means install the latest version of the package.
 This is also a convention of Turborepo, and is what is recommended when developing package locally.

+After changing the version to `*`, run `npm i` again to update your lock file.

+#### Example

 Here's an example from the [MX Adapter Package Fork](https://github.com/Universal-Connect-Project/ucw-adapter-mx/blob/main/apps/server/package.json)